-Wooden Nickels

-SESQUICENTENNIAL celebration of Steubenville, Ohio, has been promoted by issuing several thousand souvenir wooden nickels that are "worth their weight in nickel."
-WSTV Steubenville broadcast the many events of the celebration and is distributing souvenir nickels to the trade.
+Wooden Nickels SESQUICENTENNIAL celebration of Steubenville, Ohio, has been promoted by issuing several thousand souvenir wooden nickels that are "worth their weight in nickel."
+WSTV Steubenville braadcast the many events of the cele-pration and is distributing souvenir nickels to the trade.
 Souvenir is calling-card size and made of thin board.
-Baron von Steuben's picture appears on the face of souvenir which is worth two wooden nickels.
-Reverse side states that it is exchangeable in trade in any local store, and is redeemable for face value in U. S. coin until 2:30 p.m.
+Baron on Steuben's picture appears on the souvenir which is worth two wooden nickels.
+Reverse side states that it is exchangeable in trade in any local is exchangeable in trade in any local is tore, and is redeemable for face value in U. S. coin until 2:30 p.m.
 July 7.
-Letter accompanying wooden nickels distributed by WSTV states: "Remember-you'll never go broke as long as you keep this wooden nickel-or you use WSTV."
+Letter accompanying wooden nickel-ber-you'll never go broke as long as use WSTV."
+Dedicates Record Boom